Recon (role-playing game): Reception

+In Issue 21 of Abyss, J.R.
+Davies noted, "The mechanics are as good as any modern-period interpersonal system, but they are dismayingly poorly organized."
+Davies also questioned the skill system, calling it "at best perfunctory, and almost seems tacked on" and objected to the abundant derogatory slang and specialized slang.
+Davies concluded, "On the whole, this is a game to consider buying, but look it over first and weigh the obvious incompleteness and omissions against your need for a good but not outstanding modern combat system."

 Anders Swenson reviewed Recon for Different Worlds magazine and stated that "I liked Recon and GMs who use the rules straight or as a hybrid system should have no difficulty in constructing a rough, tough campaign where Sergeant Rock and company knock the commies for a loss and score points for Our Side.
 The text is unabashedly chauvinist - some readers will inevitably find this irritating or unacceptable, but that, too, was part of the Vietnam era."

 In Issue 70 of Space Gamer, Brian R. Train reviewed the original edition and commented "Recon is the game for the mercenary fan.
 It is a pleasure to play and a fine addition to the large inventory of roleplaying games."
 Train concluded with a positive recommendation, saying, "If you are at all interested in this historical period, Recon is well worth the money."

-Robert Neville reviewed The Revised RECON for White Dwarf #83 (1986), and did not like the game, commenting, "Unluckily, some people may well realise that the sections on military hardware and equipment are probably the best in any contemporary roleplaying game.
-Luckily, I hope people have more sense than to touch this with a bargepole.
-Unluckily, I'm not so sure they have."

-Scott Dolinger reviewed The Revised Recon for Different Worlds magazine and stated that "The Revised Recon [...] includes information on fictional countries in where suitable adventures may occur with appropriate information on climate, terrain, political systems, and the state of the military in these nations.
-There are also fourteen 'Nam' adventures and two mercenary adventures provided in full detail making The Revised Recon a marvelous value."

-In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called the Revised Recon edition "a gem ...
-Recon does an impressive job of capturing the tension of jungle warfare fought under the most extreme conditions imaginable."
-Swan lauded the result, commenting, "It's all impressively researched, succinctly explained, and illustrated with detailed artwork."
-Swan's only issue was with the game's "narrow focus", which he felt "limits its appeal to mature players with an interest in the military."
-Swan concluded by giving this game an excellent rating of 3.5 out of 4, saying, "Recon is a prince of a game, easily the definitive treatment of its subject."